 sudo systemctl status fail2ban

 If you see active (running), you’re golden.
-Fail2Ban starts automatically and will survive reboots.
+Fail2Ban starts automatically and survives reboots.

 Example: